kerem-z/kerem-z.github.io/_posts/2024-09-04-welcome-to-jekyll.markdown

 date:   2024-09-04 13:45:40 +0300
 categories: jekyll update
 ---
-You'll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Von Neumann architecture, a fundamental concept in computer science, has several key components that can be considered as artifacts: